This article has links to products and services we love, which we may make commission from.

 From the ‘testing ground’ followers tab, Pinterest will work out how engaging your pin is – does it have comments, ‘tried this’ images, saves or repins to other group boards?
 If so, it will help get more eyes on the pin by showing it to more users.

 You should also stick to pinning thematic pins.
 If you want to create a wedding board and you normally pin about workouts you can use the secret board function.
 Although, Pinterest now appears to be going soft on that advice too.
+Your pins should be seasonal and pinned 45 days before a holiday or an event.

 As of Spring 2018, Pinterest states that there is no magic number or ratio of pins but you should pin daily and be consistent.
 So it is better to pin less each day the binge pin twice per week.
 This has changed my strategy as I used to join 2-3 share threads per week.